- Who needs a Pap smear? When to Have a Pap Smear

-There are more than 100 types of HPV, of which at least 13 are cancer-causing (also known as high risk type).
+There are more than 100 types of HPV, of which at least 13 are cancer-causing (also known as high-risk type).
 Two HPV types (16 and 18) cause 70% of cervical cancers and precancerous cervical lesions.

-It is recommended that HPV testing be done simultaneously along with pap test.
+It is recommended that HPV testing be done simultaneously along with the pap test.
 This reduces the chances of missing an abnormality ie, reduces false negative results.
 It includes high-risk HPV testing and HPV 16 and HPV 18 genotyping.

-A woman who has a normal Pap result and a negative HPV test has a very little chance of a serious abnormality developing in near future.
+A woman who has a normal Pap result and a negative HPV test have a very little chance of a serious abnormality developing in near future.
 Also, in such patients, screening can safely be done at an interval of 5 years.

 HPV co-testing also increases the detection of glandular cell abnormalities, including adenocarcinoma of the cervix.
 Pap testing has a much lower sensitivity to detect glandular cell abnormalities in comparison to much more prevalent squamous cell abnormalities.